-himself) citing them a direct inspiration.
-They usually release their songs through their own 3 record labels, Vision, Division, Invisible records, although they have also released material through others, notably Deadmau5
+They usually released their songs through their own 3 record labels (Vision, Division and Invisible Records), although they have also released material through others, notably deadmau5's label mau5trap.

 - Split the Atom (2010)